codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 .. literalinclude:: routing/021.php

-If you use placeholders within your route, you can access them within the view in a special variable, ``$page``.
+If you use placeholders within your route, you can access them within the view in a special variable, ``$segments``.
 They are available as an array, indexed in the order they appear in the route.

 .. literalinclude:: routing/066.php